 Reduce, reuse, and recycle

 Reduce, reuse, and recycle are the 3 Rs of waste management.
 The idea is to preserve resources by minimizing the overall amount of waste produced by reducing consumption and promoting the reuse and recycling of products.
 Take paper for example.
 A paper that has been printed on one side can be reused for writing on the other side.
-This act will not only promote reusing but also reducing.
+This act will not only promote reusing but also reduction.

 It has been estimated that recycling 1 ton of paper can save 17 trees.
 These 17 trees can capture around 250 pounds of CO2 annually.
 Buy those paper products that have been recycled or at least those that can be recycled.
 Recycled and recyclable products are always labeled accordingly.
 The same applies to other wood or wood-derived products.